8r14z/coding-interview-prep/README.md

 - [Algorithms & Data strucuture Cheatsheet](https://www.techinterviewhandbook.org/algorithms/study-cheatsheet/)

 ### Pick A Language and Stick With It
 I'd strongly recommend [Python](https://www.geeksforgeeks.org/python-programming-language/?ref=ghm) due to its simplicity and syntax sugar.
-Also, it supports a wide range of built-in data structures which are super convenient for coding interviews
+Also, it supports a wide range of built-in data structures which are super convenient for coding interviews (e.g [heapq](https://docs.python.org/3/library/heapq.html))

 ### Data Structures
 - Array